-“Each cluster is coming up with its own unique model that’s based on the skills and talents and background and experience of its board,” said Gallant, whose duties include working with those clusters.
+“Each cluster is coming up with its own unique model that’s based on the skills and talents and background and experience of its board,” said Gallant, whose duties include working with

 Competitors include organizations in Phoenix, Ariz., and Fresno, Calif., Vicory said.
 And the Milwaukee Water Council, which aims to be the “Silicon Valley of fresh water,” has been around even longer than Confluence.

 “It’s beginning to be a crowded space,” said Scott Koorndyk, chief operating officer for the Dayton Development Coalition and a Confluence board member.
 “I’m feeling very bullish on Confluence.
 But we’ve got to make a name for ourselves.
 We’ve got to have an organization that puts promise to what we’re saying.”